 Under this technique, the therapist makes use of his / her hands covered with

 silk gloves to make long gliding strokes with an aim of improving blood circulation

 Other popular massage therapies include Swedish massage, Kayaseka, etc.

-- Ayurveda Herbal Therapy and Medicines Ayurveda propagate the use of safe herbal medicines to cure diseases, strengthen immunity, improve digestion, provide nourishment and even heal illnesses which are otherwise treated using strong chemical drugs.
+- Ayurveda Herbal Therapy and Medicines Ayurveda propagate the use of safe herbal medicines to cure diseases, strengthen immunity, improve digestion, provide nourishment, and even heal illnesses that are otherwise treated using strong chemical drugs.